Iapetus-11/PaddleBall/README.md

 # PaddleBall
+PaddleBall is a game by Olim One Studios written in Java.
+* The game is text based.
-A text based pong clone, written in Java, has mouse and keyboard controls.
+* Has mouse and keyboard controls.
 * Uses JFrame and JTextArea.
 * All 'graphics' are done via string manipulation.

 ## TODO:
 * go back to menu button or key
-* help page on menu
+* add help page on menu
+* add obstacles / make it more like breakout